sml0399/implementation_of_algorithms/BOJ/README.md

   0.33333333333333331
   ```
 - clear.sh will remove compiled executable binary files(at 'executable' directory) and temporary files(file name ends with '~')
+- gac.sh will add and commit to git repository(but not push).
+You will be asked to type the name for commit.
 - solutions provided by others with better performance is placed at 'others_better_solution' directory

 ## List of problems(with link) that I tried but not solved yet.